Travel Insurance Frequently asked Questions:

 - Are there any Age Limits?

 - This varies between policies.
-Our Annual policy is limited to 74yrs, Single Trip is limited to 74yrs and Longstay to 69yrs.
+As a guideline, if you live in the UK, our Annual multi-trip policy is limited to 74yrs, Single Trip is limited to 74yrs and Longstay to 69yrs.
 However, we do have other policies with no age limit - for details, view our information for older travellers

 - Do I really need this type of Insurance?